 To complete the setup, you need to execute a few commands as the

-on the infrastructure at COS level.
+is enabled on the infrastructure at COS level.

 zextras$ carbonio config set cos attribute teamChatEnabled value true